UoB-COMSM0166/2026-group-27/README.md

 <img src= "https://github.com/UoB-COMSM0166/2026-group-27/blob/e87cc7f13cc2b0ad7c3e630d19e73bb6d4225184/5.%20readme%20docs/07.%20Whatsapp%20Screenshot.jpg" width= "30%">
 </p>

-The WhatsApp group was also greatly helpful for overcoming language barriers within the team, as not all members had the same level of English proficiency.
+The WhatsApp group was also really helpful for overcoming language barriers within the team, as not all members had the same level of English proficiency.
 Written communication within the group allowed ideas to be expressed more clearly and translated if necessary to help us understand each other better, improving overall collaboration and reducing the risk of miscommunication.

 Furthermore, we used GitHub as a development tool, specifically a [devlog README file](https://github.com/UoB-COMSM0166/2026-group-27/tree/542337afaf5a9f9f3a855065c2fda8c948da1b56/1.%20devlog) where every week each team member recorded tasks they completed, work in progress and planned future work.
 We also used a Jira board to keep track of individual progress.